-Note It is important to limit the use of sorted chains to paths consisting of relatively short chains or chronological sort items that are usually added to the end of chain (for example, date).
-It is not intended that sorted paths be used for multiple key sorts or for sorting entire data sets.
+NOTE It is important to limit the use of sorted chains to paths consisting of relatively short chains or chronological sort items that are usually added to the end of chain (for example, date).
+Sorted paths should not be used for multiple key sorts or for sorting entire data sets.
 These functions are handled more efficiently by user-written routines or the MPE/iX HP Sort subsystem.